USA Student Visa 2025: Requirements, Process, Types, Fees for Indian Students

 - Print the application form confirmation page to bring to your interview.

-- Pay the visa fee through NEFT or at authorized AXIS bank/Citi bank locations.
+- Pay the visa fee through NEFT or authorised AXIS/Citi bank locations.

 - Schedule a Biometric appointment and Interview appointment.

-- For the Biometric appointment, you will be required to appear in person to get your photograph clicked for the visa and get your fingerprints scanned.
+- For the Biometric appointment, you must appear in person to get your photograph clicked for the visa and get your fingerprints scanned.

-Remember, F1 student visas can be issued up to 120 days before the starting date of your course of study.
+Remember, F1 student visas can be issued up to 120 days before your course of study starts.
 However, you will not be allowed to enter the United States on F1 status earlier than 30 days before your start date.

 Dependents of F1 Visa Holders

 Spouses and children under the age of 21 who wish to accompany the applicant holding a student visa US for the duration of his or her stay require F2 or M2 visas.
-A spouse on F2 status cannot enrol for a full course of study but can attend classes that are vocational or recreational like pursuing a hobby or interest, such as cooking or tennis.
+A spouse on F2 status cannot enroll in a full course of study but can attend vocational or recreational classes like pursuing a hobby or interest, such as cooking or tennis.
 Children on F2 status are allowed to attend elementary, middle, or high school as full-time students.
-They may not enrol in a full-time course of study at a college or university.
+They may not enrol in a full-time course at a college or university.

-The spouses and children of students cannot accept employment at any time during their stay period on the F2 Visa.
+The spouses and children of students cannot accept employment during their stay on the F2 Visa.

 Additional Information

-F1 visa holders are eligible for up to 12 months of OPT (optional practical training) on completion of graduation.
+Upon graduation, F1 visa holders are eligible for up to 12 months of OPT (optional practical training).
 That means you can work for a year after you finish your studies.
-It is a temporary employment permission allowing students to gain practical experience in their field of study.
+It is a temporary employment permission allowing students to gain practical experience in their field.
 After that, you will be required to apply for a work visa if you have to continue working in the US.
-You can remain in the US up to 60 days after the completion of your course even if you don’t have a job offer or haven’t applied for OPT.
+You can remain in the US up to 60 days after completing your course, even if you don’t have a job offer or haven’t applied for OPT.

 Where to Apply for a Student Visa in the USA?